cloudflare/cloudflare-docs/content/firewall/api/call-sequence.md

 By default, if either the filter or rule is invalid, neither will be created.

 However, one exception applies.
-If you have exceeded your rule quota, the filter could be created while creating the rule may fail.
-This is because the rule is created after the filter in the sequence diagram and so, we learn of the quota being exceeded after the filter was created.
+If you are about to exceed your rule quota, Cloudflare may create the filter but not the firewall rule.
+This happens because the rule is only created after the filter in the sequence diagram.

 After you resolve the issue of exceeding your quota or requesting a feature that is unavailable to your zone, return to the recommended flow to create a rule that references the filter.

-In summary, we strongly recommend the sequence with the two API calls.
+In summary, Cloudflare strongly recommends the sequence with the two API calls.
 Limit your rule and filter creation using the simplified sequence for emergency situations, and only via `curl` requests.